More results...

 1. BYOD promotes loose Security practices

-Businesses and their employees are profiting from device sharing strategies.
+Businesses and their employees are profiting from device-sharing strategies.
 One of these trends called Bing your device (BYOD) is helping the latter.
-If an IT organisation has firm guidelines to ensure that which personal devices should be accepted in the BYOD program coupled with IT security practices and usage practices, then BYOD can be just as secure as mobile devices issued by enterprises.
+If an IT organization has firm guidelines to ensure that personal devices should be accepted in the BYOD program coupled with IT security practices and usage practices, then BYOD can be just as secure as mobile devices issued by enterprises.

 2. Two-factor authentication is not needed for mobile devices

-Two-factor authentication ensures security since most of the times the user ID and password are stored in your device, that is prone to be misplaced.
-It is therefore advisable to use additional security sign in code (e.g. name of the high school you attended) along with your user ID and password.
+Two-factor authentication ensures security since most of the time the user ID and password are stored in your device, which is prone to be misplaced.
+It is therefore advisable to use an additional security sign-in code (e.g. name of the high school you attended) along with your user ID and password.

 3. All you need is a Mobile Antivirus